jboss-fuse/quickstarts/standalone/sap-idoclist-destination-standalone/README.md

 * Maven 3.0.4 or higher
 * JDK 1.7 or 1.8
-* JBoss Fuse 6.2
+* JBoss Fuse 6.2.1
 * SAP JCo3 and IDoc3 libraries (sapjco3.jar, sapidoc3.jar and JCo native library for your OS platform)
 * SAP instance with [Flight Data Application](http://help.sap.com/saphelp_erp60_sp/helpdata/en/db/7c623cf568896be10000000a11405a/content.htm) setup.

 Configuring the ALE Subsystem
 -----------------------------

-To send IDocs from the quick start's route to your SAP system you must first configure the Application Linking Enabling (ALE) subsystem in your SAP system:
+To send IDoc Lists from the quick start's route to your SAP system you must first configure the Application Linking Enabling (ALE) subsystem in your SAP system:

 1. Using the SAP GUI, run transaction `SALE`, the ALE Implementation Guide.
 2. Ensure that Logical Systems for the quick start and your SAP client have been defined: